PRO100BYTE/ProjectArcade-Wiki/advanced-features/translations.md

 ### How to test your translated file ?

-Before sharing the translation with the RetroBat team, ensure that the translation is working properly and is not crashing EmulationStation.
+Before sharing the translation with the ProjectArcade team, ensure that the translation is working properly and is not crashing EmulationStation.

-To do this, copy the **es-features.po** file in the language folder to test in the `\emulationstation\.emulationstation\es_features.locale` folder of your RetroBat installation.
+To do this, copy the **es-features.po** file in the language folder to test in the `\emulationstation\.emulationstation\es_features.locale` folder of your ProjectArcade installation.

-You can now run RetroBat, switch to the target language, and check all translations.
+You can now run ProjectArcade, switch to the target language, and check all translations.

 ### How to submit your translated file ?

-Once the translation file has been thoroughly tested, you can submit the file to the RetroBat team through our Discord channel or through our forum.
+Once the translation file has been thoroughly tested, you can submit the file to the #TheDayG0ne or RetroBat Team through our Discord channel or through our forum.

-The links can be found at the top of this wiki or on our [website](https://www.retrobat.org).
+The links can be found at the top of this wiki or on RetroBat [website](https://www.retrobat.org).